 C-AG-2 Coastal Agricultural Production Zone (C-APZ).
 Apply the Coastal Agricultural Production Zone (C-APZ) to preserve agricultural lands that are suitable for land-intensive or land-extensive agricultural productivity, that contain soils classified as Prime Farmland, Farmland of Statewide Importance, Farmland of Local Importance, or Grazing Land capable of supporting production agriculture, or that are currently zoned C-APZ.
-Ensure that the principal use of these lands is agricultural, and that any development shall be accessory and incidental to, in support of, compatible with, or necessary for agricultural production.
+Ensure that the principal use of these lands is agricultural, and that any development shall be accessory and incidental to, in support of and compatible with agricultural production.